 People told us they were listened to and the service responded to their needs and concerns.
 People had access to a range of activities and could choose what they wanted to do.
-One person told us "There are lots of people to talk to if I have concerns".
-Another person said, "The staff ask me if I'm happy".
+One person told us "They always ask me if I'm happy and I reply that I couldn't be happier".
+Another person said, "I would speak to [registered manager] if I needed to complain, but it's very unlikely I would need to, as they are too observant of everything that is happening".
+A further person added, "The activities make a nice break".

 There was regular involvement in activities.
-Keeping occupied and stimulated can improve the quality of life for a person, including those living with dementia.
-Activities on offer included singing, films, beauty treatments and themed events, such as reminiscence sessions.
-One person told us, "All activities are organised for us".
+Activities on offer included a popular weekly quiz, gentle exercises, recitals and themed events with external entertainers.
+One person told us, "I join in with whatever is going on.
+The quiz in particular is excellent, and we can do crosswords every night".
 Meetings with residents were held to gather peoples' ideas, personal choices and preferences on how to spend their leisure time.
 On the day of the inspection, we saw activities taking place for people.
-We saw people playing a reminiscence ball game together.
+We saw people being entertained by a visiting singer.
 People were clearly enjoying the activity and it engaged several other people in the room.
-The member of staff facilitating the activity bounced a ball to someone and asked "It's your go.
-What was your favourite vacation?"
-The person replied, "Coming here".
 Feedback from people who attended the activities was gathered, which enabled staff to provide activities that were meaningful and relevant to people.
-For example, feedback from people and staff resulted in a Halloween party taking place at the service.
+The service also supported people to maintain their hobbies and interests, for example one person had an interest in sports and planned their day around sporting events on a specific television station that had been installed for them to watch.
+Another person enjoyed accessing an exercise class and others had an interest in painting that was catered for.
+The service also published a newsletter called the 'Bramble Ramble' that contained details of local events, such as football reports and additionally informed people of when certain activities would be taking place.